Okonomi Shoyu Ramen Nabe

 - Serve into individual bowls at a table and top with your choice of toppings and condiments.

 *To make steamed chicken tender, in a resealable bag, combine the chicken tender with 1 tablespoon of liquid shio-koji (or 1 teaspoon of sea salt) and mix well.
 Let the chicken marinade for 30 minutes.
 Set the donabe steamer, Mushi Nabe, and line the steam grate with a piece of parchment paper.
 Remove the chicken from the marinade and steam over medium-high heat for 4 - 6 minutes or until the chicken is done.
 Transfer the chicken to a plate and let it cool down.
 Shred into small pieces by hand.
-The chicken will release juice during cooking and

 *To make fried garlic, peel and cut 3 - 4 cloves of garlic into thin slices.
 Combine the garlic and 2 tablespoons of extra virgin olive oil in a small sauce pan and set over medium-low heat.
 Stir occasionally and let the garlic cook until the slices are browned.
 Drain and pat dry with paper towel.